w3f/Grant-Milestone-Delivery/README.md

 - GitHub account
 - Share your identity and postal address with us via grants@web3.foundation due to regulatory reasons
 - The evaluation must be submitted within ten days after the milestone was delivered
+- Should your cumulative payouts exceed 1,000 CHF, we may request and perform Know Your Customer (KYC) verification procedures before processing the payout
+- You are permitted to evaluate a limited number of cases, with a calendar yearly cap equivalent to 2,000 CHF in KSM, in adherence to regulatory guidelines

 ### Process